-After discussing it with my wife, we have agreed on two more modest scheduled highlights, both, interestingly enough, having to do with water.
+After detailed discussions, my wife and I have agreed on two more modest scheduled highlights, both, interestingly enough, having to do with water.
 One was the boat ride on a section of the Ord River near Kununurra, which has been dammed for irrigation purposes.
 From such utilitarian objectives has come a very pleasant body of water, in the form of several kilometers of the river which are filled year-round with water (a rarity in Australia).

 “Water is life” our driver-cum-guide would constantly intone, and this stretch of river was the living proof of this.
 Apart from several well-fed freshwater crocodiles which we spied along the banks with a twittering of excitement, we saw a large number of birds, the most majestic of which was undoubtedly the white-breasted sea eagle